karenfreemansmith/Epic-JavaWk2-SparkScrabble/README.md

 by [Karen Freeman-Smith](https://github.com/karenfreemansmith)

 ## Description
 Final Project for Week 2, Java at Epicodus.
-Build a dictionary using Java & Spark with JUnit tests and RESTful routing.
+Build a dictionary using Java & Spark with JUnit tests and RESTful routing. (you can view original submission on "original-submission" branch)

 ### Specifications
 Create a program that allows users to create a dictionary to keep track of various words and their multiple definitions.